-Chicken Fried Ribs with Whiskey Glaze are a crispy fried rib recipe!
-Deep fried ribs coated with my famous whiskey glaze makes the ultimate rib recipe!
+Chicken Fried Ribs with Whiskey Glaze are insanely delicious!
+Deep fried ribs coated with my famous whiskey glaze make an over the top rib recipe!

 I’ve never had chicken fried steak before – another shocker.
 So I asked the wife what it was all about.